laufers/git-novice-countries/_episodes/08-collab.md

 ![The Forked Repo](../fig/01-fig_05.png)

-Now that we have our own copy, we are ready to start adding information.

 ## Cloning your fork

+Now that we have our own fork, we are ready to start adding information.

+First, we'll clone our fork so that we can modify it.

 ~~~
 $ cd ~/Desktop